mwb249/taxparcel-geoenrich/README.md

 ### Updating Tax Parcel Geoenrich to the Latest Version
 To update Tax Parcel Geoenrich to the latest version, open the Git CLI, change the working directory to the folder where the Tax Parcel Geoenrich is located, and run the Git pull command.
+This will update the script and other associated files while leaving your config file in place.
 ```bash
 git pull
 ```